canonical/vanilla-framework/templates/docs/base/forms.md

 View example of the password toggle
 </a></div>

+## Accessibility

+Validated form input elements should indicate errors with `aria-invalid` attribute.
+JavaScript is required to achieve this.

+See [WCAG Success Criterion 3.3.1 - Using Aria-Invalid to Indicate An Error Field](https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA21) for further information.

 ## Import

 To import just this base element into your project, copy the snippet below and include it in your main Sass file.